khundmeer/TODO-Basic-API-/README.txt

 Database:
 --

+Yesterday
+--connected mongodb to the api.
+--get all end point
+--post endpoint

 ToDo:
-Configure MongoDB.
+--Replace and Update-->specific things and update. (done)

+Dependency Injection:
 --Creating an interface and implement.
---Replace and Update-->specific things and update.
+--create an interface: each controller should have an interface.